115 Prospect Street, Rosenkranz Hall, Room 311

 - B.Sc., Economics and Mathematics, Université de Montréal, June 2000

 Alexandre Debs is Associate Professor of Political Science at Yale University.
 His research focuses on the causes of war, nuclear proliferation, and democratization.
-His work has appeared in the American Political Science Review, the Annual Review of Political Science, International Organization, International Security, International Studies Quarterly, the Journal of Conflict Resolution, and the Quarterly Journal of Political Science, among other outlets.
+His work has appeared or is forthcoming in top political science and international relations journals, such as the American Political Science Review, the American Journal of Political Science, the Journal of Politics, International Organization, and International Security.
 He is the author of the book Nuclear Politics: The Strategic Causes of Proliferation (with Nuno Monteiro), published by Cambridge University Press in 2017.
 His Google Scholar page is here.

 Publications (since 2010):

 - “Mutual Optimism and War, and the Strategic Tensions of the July Crisis,” American Journal of Political Science, 05 November, 2020

 - Nuclear Politics: The Strategic Causes of Proliferation (with Nuno P. Monteiro), Cambridge Studies in International Relations, vol. 142 (New York: Cambridge University Press, 2017).
 Webpage at CUP.